Research online, purchase offline: Prevalence

-Economic Effect
+Economic effect

-Some sources claim that ROPO may be more common than the showroom effect.
 Brick-and-mortar stores can use ROPO to combat the negative effects of showrooming, such as by offering in-store discounts, employing knowledgeable staff, or free delivery on store pickups.

+Such buying behaviours create challenges in how companies measure advertising effectiveness.
+Boots worked with Criteo and LiveRamp to analyse the impact of online advertising on offline sales with results showing a 22% uplift in return on advertising spend, when including both online and offline sales data.